vdaas/vald/docs/overview/component/agent.md

 - GetObject
   - Get the information of the indexed vectors.
 - Exist
-  - Check the specific vectors are already indexed or not.
+  - Check the specific vectors are already inserted or not.
 - CreateIndex
   - Create a new NGT index structure in memory using vectors stored in the `vqueue` and the existing NGT index structure if it exists.
 - SaveIndex